|Paul G. Hewitt|

 Bernoulli’s equation can be explained in terms of enthalpy.
 Enthalpy has the same dimensions as energy, but it’s not the same thing.
 Also there is no law of conservation of enthalpy, so what the book says is just not true.
 Not quantitatively, not qualitatively, not conceptually, not at all true.

 First of all, the claimed effect is not what actually happens.
 (There are situations where the Mpemba effect can be observed, but this is not one of them.)
 In any case, the second part of the statement, the explanation, is complete hogwash.

 No part of that explanation is correct.

 The flow of air through an orifice is never adiabatic.
 Adiabatic expansion would require doing work against some sort of engine.
 This should be obvious from the proportionality between energy and temperature for air (or any other polytropic ideal gas).

-Also, even if the process were adiabatic, the cooling associated with expansion would only just undo the immediately-prior heating associated with compression.
+Also, even if the process were adiabatic, the cooling associated with expansion would simply undo the immediately-prior heating associated with compression.

 Alas that’s not what entropy is.